The 3/4" scale Hudson in "Southern Railway style" green. This photo taken circa 1967 in South Carolina.

 Grate Frame Grate Bars Steam Dome Inner Steam Dome Inner Cover Steam Dome Outer Sand Dome Throttle, poppet type Throttle Mount Plate Throttle Shaft Outer Bearing Super Heater Head Smokebox Front Smokestack Petticoat Turrett Globe Valve Bodies Angle Valve Bodies Water glass casting Water Glass Steam Gauge Power Reverse Cylinder (dummy) Headlight Headlight Bracket Bell, Bell Hanger, and Bow Air Pumps (dummy) Air Pump Brackets, L & R

-All Castings to be traditional "sand castings" EXACTLY as were available for this locomotive from the 1930s until 1980
+All Castings are traditional "sand castings", exactly as were available for this locomotive from the 1930s until 1980

 Section 7: Tender

 Tender Truck Frames Tender Truck Sides Tender Truck End Beams Tender Truck Bolsters Tender Truck Center Plates Tender Truck Axle Boxes Tender Truck Wheels Tender Water Bottom Tender Steps Tender Draw Bar Pocket Tender Rear Bumper Coupler and Knuckle Tender Brake Cylinder Brake Cylinder Front Head Brake Cylinder Rear Head Hand Pump Hand Pump Gland

 Classic Live Steam of Yesteryear: All castings produced in New England, USA, in the tradition of the "old days".

 Pilot Beam and Front Deck.
 Click the photo, to enlarge.